theycallmethetailor/js-function-scopes/README.md

 ### Variables

-These are three ways of creating a variable.
+There are three ways of creating a variable.

 ##### var